ShinCode/envision/README.md

 - autoload = Automatically tries to find classes used by Envision.
 Can be left on but it has some impact on performance.
 For a final deployment, it's recommended to actually autoload all the files and create aliases in app.php.
 - create = Automatically generate classes when not found.
 Highly recommended to disable when deploying for obvious reasons.
 - log = Not doing anything at the moment.

-### Installation

-Envision depends on the Ardent and the Presenter packages in your Laravel framework.
-So please add those packages as well.
-Add `shincode/envision`, Ardent and Presenter to `composer.json`.

-    "require": {
-      "laravel/framework": "4.0.*",
-      "shincode/envision": "dev-master",
-      "laravelbook/ardent": "dev-master",
-	  "robclancy/presenter": "1.1.*"
-    }

-Run update with Composer:

-    composer update

-Add the serviceproviders in `app/config/app.php`:

-    'Shincode\Envision\EnvisionServiceProvider',
-    'Robbo\Presenter\PresenterServiceProvider',

 ### Contributing To Envision